 Leaving about an inch or two around the edge, sprinkle the pie crust with fontina.
 Lay the zucchini slices on top of the fontina and sprinkle with pepper.
 Fold the edge of the crust over and brush with a beaten egg and a little water.
 Transfer the parchment paper with the galette to a baking sheet and pop it into the oven.
 Bake until the crust is perfectly golden to your liking.
 For me, this took about 40 minutes, but all ovens are different.
 I recommend checking it around the 35-minute mark.

 Once the galette is nice and brown, remove from the oven and top with burrata, fresh lemon juice and tarragon.
 If you'd like, you can also brush the zucchini with melted garlic butter before adding the other toppings.
 The galette is delicious without the buttery glaze, but it's an option for you butter freaks out there.
 Let it sit for about five minutes to set and then dig in.

 I always love a good hefeweizen with burrata.
 Hefeweizens don't overwhelm the burrata and have plenty of bubbles to counter the creamy center.
 Plus, hefeweizens often come with a citrusy kick, which adds a nice brightness and enhances the flavors of this burrata-zucchini galette.

 For you wine lovers, sauvignon blanc is a great choice.
 Sauvignon blanc's lively acidity and bright, crisp flavors are the perfect match for burrata.

 I hope you take advantage of all the fresh summer produce and try this burrata-zucchini galette.
-If you do, I'd love to hear from you in the comment section, and don't forget to sign up for my newsletter to keep up with the latest recipes.

 Like this garden-fresh galette?